 [Heading inserted in Gazette 30 Mar 2001 p.
 1774.]

 3.114.
-Definitions
+Terms used in this Subdivision

 In this Subdivision —

 “class 1”, in relation to demolition work, means demolition work of any of the following kinds —

 (a) work comprising the total demolition of a building or structure that is 10 metres or more in height when measured from the lowest ground level of the building or structure to the highest part of the building or structure;